“Wouldn’t know the peace of God if it was placed in front of them.”

 – Christian rapper Lecrae

-“Did it completely opposite than I thought so I was mocking it.”
+“You did it completely opposite than I thought You would so I was mocking it.”

 “We have both acknowledged that had we done this in our prior marriages that we most likely would have not gone through a divorce.”